 The CK Holliday Engine Plan Book

 The CK Holliday Plan Book is a comprehensive study of the construction and design of Disneyland’s first steam locomotive.
 Designed and built under Walt Disney’s personal supervision, this historically significant engine is one of the keys to the development of the world famous Disneyland park.
 The Plan Book is now available for detail-obsessed fans, and for any fans of Disneyland Railroad and steam locomotives wishing to take a closer look at the engine.
-The Special Edition is printed on heavyweight paper, and features new front and back covers.

 - Elevations and detailed drawings of components with dimensions: frames, boiler, drivers, truck, cab, and more